Wang-Jia-yu-cloud/data-analytics-portfolio/hr-employee-churn-analysis/README.md

 ## Business Recommendations

-- **Prioritize intervention for overworked employees** — Employees in the high-workload cluster show the highest attrition rate.
+- **Prioritize intervention for overworked employees** — Employees in the high-workload cluster show the highest attrition risk.
 HR should monitor employees with long working hours, 4+ years of tenure, and declining satisfaction scores.
-- **Address workload imbalance** — Both excessive workload and under-utilization are associated with attrition.
-Reviewing project allocation and establishing healthy workload benchmarks could reduce turnover risk.
+- **Address workload imbalance** — Both excessive workload and under-utilization are associated with higher attrition.
+Reviewing project allocation and setting healthier workload benchmarks may reduce turnover.
-- **Review compensation for lower-salary employees** — Since salary level is significantly associated with attrition, targeted compensation reviews or additional benefits may help retain employees in this group.
+- **Review compensation for lower-salary employees** — Since salary level is significantly associated with attrition, targeted salary reviews or additional benefits could help retain employees in this group.
 - **Strengthen promotion and recognition pathways** — Employees working long hours without recent promotions show elevated departure rates.
-Clearer career development pathways and recognition programs could improve retention among high performers.
+Clear career development paths and recognition programs may improve retention among high performers.
 - **Focus on the 3–5 year tenure window** — This period represents the highest attrition risk.
-Structured career conversations and development planning at this stage could help prevent voluntary departures.
+Structured career discussions and development planning during this stage may help prevent voluntary departures.

 ---